Michelle L. Olsen

 - PhD, Neurobiology, University of Alabama at Birmingham

 The focus of the Olsen lab is to better understand the role of astrocytes in normal and abnormal central nervous system function.
-There are more astrocytes in the brain and spinal cord in humans than any other cell type, yet, until recently this cell type has been thought of as a support cell to neurons and they have been given relatively little attention.
+Astrocytes are one of the most abundant cell types in the mammalian brain and spinal cord, yet, until recently, this cell type has been thought of as a support cell to neurons and they have been given relatively little attention.
 Emerging work suggests astrocytes contribute to all facets of normal brain function, while disrupted astrocyte function is implicated in epilepsy, neurodegenerative disease, depression, and neurodevelopmental disorders.
 Ongoing projects in the Olsen lab are aimed at understanding how astrocytes contribute to development and maturation of the central nervous system.

 Dr. Olsen received her undergraduate training in Biochemistry from the University of Southern Oregon in 1999.
 Her interest in astrocytes was developed early in her PhD training in the Department of Neurobiology at the University of Alabama at Birmingham.
 Astrocyte biology was also the focus of her post-doctoral training and her research focus as she launched her own independent career in the Department of Physiology at UAB in late 2010.